Chaparral High School serves 2,213 students in grades 9-12.

 Reading/Language Arts Proficiency

-The teacher population of 112 teachers has grown by 5% over five school years.
+The teacher population of 111 teachers has stayed relatively flat over five school years.

 Total Classroom Teachers

 Students by Grade